FreeSurfer already have files that are compatible with ggseg

 #> 10 bert rh_lateraloccipital 12729

-#> # … with 26 more rows
+#> # ℹ 26 more rows

-This will do two things: 1) remove the label suffix, and 2) rename the value
+This will do two things: 1) remove the label suffix, and 2) rename

-column to the measure supplied.
-Alternatively, you will need to do string manipulation on the label column your self, we recommend the stringr package in that case.
+you will need to do string manipulation on the label column your self,

 An error will be thrown because the FreeSurfer tables also include measures of total volume/region/thickness, estimated intracranial volume etc, which will not merge into the atlas, and the internal ggseg atlas-merging function throws a warning.
 To avoid this, you can remove those labels before plotting.